Ex-trader Kerviel says hiding bets easy at SocGen

-The 35-year-old is appealing a three-year jail sentence for his role in France's biggest-ever rogue trading scandal, which cost SocGen 4.9 billion euros (3.94 billion pounds) and forced it to raise capital in 2008 as the global financial crisis brewed.
+The 35-year-old is appealing a three-year jail sentence for his role in France's biggest-ever rogue trading scandal, which cost SocGen 4.9 billion euros ($6.11 billion) and forced it to raise capital in 2008 as the global financial crisis brewed.

 Kerviel does not deny he masked his huge 50 billion-euro positions with fake covering trades but claims his superiors knew what he was doing.
 SocGen denies any part in the trades.